-College of Law . . .
+College of Law-

-... provides legal education leading to the Juris Doctor degree in four years of evening classes.
+provides legal education leading to the Juris Doctor degree in either day or evening classes.
 For admission an applicant must have an undergraduate degree from an accredited college or university in an appropriate field of study.

-Graduate Division . . .
+Graduate Division-

-... offers advanced courses leading to the Doctor of Philosophy degree in Chemistry, Polymer Science, and Industrial Psychology, and to the Master's degree in Accounting, Biology, Business Administration, Chemistry, Economics, Education, Engineering, English, French, History, Industrial Management, Mathematics, Physics, Political Science, Psychology, Sociology and Speech.
+offers advanced courses leading to the Doctor of Philosophy degree in chemistry, polymer science, industrial psychology, education, to the Doctor of Education degree in school administration; and to the Master's degree in accounting, biology, business administration, chemistry, economics, education, engineering, English, French, history, industrial management, mathematics, philosophy, physics, political science, psychology, sociology and speech.